 There are at least three things wrong with this line of thinking:

 - The Economics - What about the people who are paying an expensive price who don't experience anything special?
 They might be thinking that they are doing their health a great service, but aren't.
 That money could be used for proven health improvements like healthier food or maybe a gym membership.
-What about the people who actually believe that the product represents a legitimate health breakthrough and invest a significant portion of their life savings in a "business opportunity" where it is proven that 99% of people lose money.
+What about the people who actually believe that the product represents a legitimate health breakthrough and invest a significant portion of their life savings in a "business opportunity" where it is extensively shown that 99% of people lose money.

 - Placebos are Dangerous - That article make the point pretty clear.